 Ask who makes the sliding doors

 As explained earlier, the quality of the manufacturer matters a lot.
 Therefore ask who makes the sliding doors.
-If a company says ‘we do’, where are their manufacturing facilities?
+Where are their manufacturing facilities if a company says ‘we do’?

 Ask what system is used

 In your buying decisions, you may want to do your research.
 Ask your supplier where the extrusions come from, what is the name of the system and who extrudes the profiles.

 Understanding the system behind the door tells you a lot about its pedigree and quality.
 Anyone saying it’s their system, yet it’s a very small operation with no obvious factory, is probably not telling you the truth.

 To produce your own sliding door system requires vast sums of money in design, tooling and aluminium die production.
 Products need testing with technical/installation manuals creating and printing.
 Bringing out a new sliding door is a long and expensive process reserved for aluminium systems companies with Group or Parent Company backing.